developresearch/developresearch.github.io/_drafts/2020-01-27-using-the-nsf-awards-api.md

 related: true

 ---
 The [NSF Awards API](https://www.research.gov/common/webapi/awardapisearch-v1.htm) provides easy programmatic access to the agency's public grant records, which can be helpful in various scenarios.
+For instance: RCR Requirement Notifications, the NSF Harassment Term & Condition Monitoring, and Internal Notifications based on the award end date.

-For instance,
+Additionally, you can quickly produce a list of active awards with PIs and Co-PIs.